Rilska River: Geography

-Under the name Manastirska River, it takes its source from the north-eastern corner of the Upper Fish Lake in the western part of Central Rila at an altitude of 2,225 m in a cirque surrounded by the peaks Yosifitsa (2,697 m) in the east, Kanarata (2,666 m) in the south and Kyoravitsa (2,612 m) in the west.
-It flows through the Lower Fish Lake, turns in north-western direction and after forming a large convex to the north it turns to the south-west.
+Under the name Manastirska River, it takes its source from the north-eastern corner of the Upper Ribno Lake in the western part of Central Rila at an altitude of 2,225 m in a cirque surrounded by the peaks Yosifitsa (2,697 m) in the east, Kanarata (2,666 m) in the south and Kyoravitsa (2,612 m) in the west.
+It flows through the Lower Ribno Lake, turns in north-western direction and after forming a large convex to the north it turns to the south-west.
 Following the confluence with its largest tributary, the Iliyna River, it flows in western direction under the name Rilska River.
 It forms deep and densely forested valley until it reaches the town of Rila and enters the plain and wide Dupnitsa Valley.
 There, the Rilska River turns in south-western direction and after 10 km flows into the Struma at an altitude of 346 m in the outskirts of the town of Kocherinovo.

 Its drainage basin covers a territory of 392 km² or 2.27% of Struma's total.
 It borders the basins of the rivers Dzherman (a left tributary of the Struma) to the north and north-west, Iskar to the east and north-east, Mesta to the south-east and Blagoevgradska Bistritsa (a left tributary of the Struma) to the south.

 The Rilska River has predominantly snow-rain feed with high water in late spring and early summer (May–June) and low water in winter (February).
 Its left tributaries have more contribution to the annual flow because they are situated in southern end of the valley on slopes that face in northern direction and accumulate more snow.
 The average annual flow is 6.26 m3/s at the village of Pastra and 3.35 m3/s at the confluence with the Struma.
 The overall annual flow is 241.9 million m3, or 11.4% of Struma's total.

 The river has low levels of mineralisation and is strongly saturated with oxygen.